 Carpenter is likely correct in her assumption that Wesley was brought on board to fill the void left by Doyle's demise, but as a lighter presence.
 Though the British demon hunter still appears to have a hankering for Cordelia (one first introduced on Buffy), Carpenter doesn't expect sparks to fly any time soon.
 "We bicker a lot," she notes.
 "I think we really do like each other.
 It's such a complex dynamic.
 First of all, his coming into the scene threatens Cordelia, because she wants Angel's attention.
 She wants to be Angel's right-hand man, and here he comes in and tries to get a job.
 He's pushing his way in and he's so organized.
 He's such a threat.
 He's always one-upping me, or trying to.
 So I'm always calling him on it.
 There's a little competition there.
 Also, at the same time, if I'm ever in need, who's there for me by Wesley?
 If his life was in danger, I would be there.
 We would die for each other.
 So that's good.
 It's like, 'Bicker, bicker, oh my God, I love you.
 This is my family.
 Don't screw with my family.'"

 Excerpt: "Doyle was an interesting character," Whedon muses.
-"We had always wanted to shake things up by getting rid of Angel's mentor, by setting up someone you'd assume would be there the whole time and then killing them.
-It was going to be really surprising, but unfortunately, everybody knew about it a couple of months beforehand.
+"We had always wanted to shake things up by getting rid of Angel's mentor, by setting up someone you'd assume would be there the

+Read the full story here.
 Glenn Quinn is interviewed in the March 2000 issue of TV Zone.
 Order your copy today!

 "If the death of Doyle was in Joss Whedon's mind from the beginning, I honestly don't know," says consulting prducer Howard Gordon, who along with Tim Minear wrote "hero", which did, indeed, mark Doyle's death.
 "While he didn't say 'We're gonna kill him,' he did say 'We could kill him if we want to.'
 It was more of a fluid understanding that this character was a try-out in a way.
 In the end, I think they felt how much more bold it was to develop this character and then kill him.
 What it does is create a way of handling the fact that, generally, in television you know that nothing is safe, which is kind of cool."